AnotherSubatomo/Buffstruct/README.md

 There are zero dependencies and each file is independent from one another; making usage just one drag-and-drop away.

+Contributions, reports, and feedbacks are always welcome. :)

 ### Usage
 The following will discuss and explain the structure and how to use them.